esnet-security/SCRAM/docs/development_guide.md

 We should be testing as much as we reasonably can.
 Currently, there is a mix of (behave-django)[https://behave-django.readthedocs.io/en/stable/] and pytest.
 If you are unsure which of the two to use, please feel free to ask.

+* To run all behave tests `make behave-all`
+* To run a specific set of behave tests `make behave FEATURE=$feature-name`
+* To run behave tests on translator `make behave-translator`
+* To run pytests `make pytest`
+* To run all tests you would have in gitlabCI `make ci-test`

+Ideally we would never have failing tests getting merged, so clearing up the `make ci-test` before a merge request is suggested.

 ## Troubleshooting

 There are a few troubleshooting tricks available to you.